MobsLab/SleepScoringOnline/Home.md

 In this wiki, we aim to provide instructions and technical help to the user of the BCI developed by Adrien Bertolo and Baptiste Jouk.
 The wiki is divided into two parts.
-The second part

 * Functions: The first part gives an overview of all different features, to allow any new operator to get started rapidly.
 You will find functional knowledge, 'How-to' and practical instructions about the BCI itself.
 You will also find informations about peripheral programs, from processing to post-processing functions, such as another user interface which simulates live acquisition.
 We also developed functions to compare online and offline Sleep-Scoring, or online and offline Delta-Detection.
 We tried to write them in a way that they can easily interact with files in the processed data folder.